YES Prep Public Schools: Schools

+In 2018, YES Prep also opened Thrive, an alternative school with students who had issues in their campuses.

 Recognition

 As of 2017, all of YES Prep's eligible high schools earned a gold ranking by U.S. News & World Report.
 Two campuses are ranked in the top 100 in the nation and four are in Texas's top 20.

 Seven of YES Prep's high schools were named among the nation's most challenging high schools by The Washington Post.

 In 2010, Oprah Winfrey donated 1 million dollars each to six charter school systems, including YES Prep.

 In 2013, Senator Ted Cruz gave up his salary during the government shutdown by donating $7,627.40, "equal to 16 days of gross pay," to YES Prep, which "he and Heidi support."